Epukiro: People

 Epukiro is inhabited by Tswana, Ovambanderu, and San people.
 Ovambanderu and Herero people share the same ancestry.
 Herero see the Mbanderu as one of their clans while Mbanderu regard themselves as a distinct group.
 This difference is the cause of a decades–old rift between the two, with one faction, the Ovambanderu Council of Epukiro and Aminuis seeking recognition of the Mbanderu as a distinct tribe.
 The other faction aims for a strong and united Herero people under the Tjamuaha-Maharero Royal House and accuses the Mbanderu of artificial division.

 Today the Ovambanderu Traditional Authority is the heir of the Ovambanderu Council.
 Their headquarters is situated at the Post 3 (Omauezonjanda) location at the outskirts of Epukiro, 40 km east of its centre.
 The royal homestead is located at Ezorongondo.

 After the death of Mbanderu paramount chief Munjuku Nguvauva II in 2008 the rift in the Ovambanderu community deepened.
 One faction calling themselves the "Concerned Group" supported Keharanjo Nguvauva as successor to the throne.
 They crowned him in 2008 because he was born in wedlock of Munjuku and his wife Aletta.
 The other faction of the Ovambanderu Traditional Authority favoured his older half-brother, Deputy Minister of Fisheries Kilus Nguvauva.
 A government enquiry commission confirmed Keharanjo as chief in 2009.
 After the death of Keharanjo, Aletta was elected as the paramount chief to succeed her son Keharanjo.

 Economy and infrastructure

-The village is underdeveloped with regards to access to safe water and sanitation, and medical care.
-There is a government clinic at Epukiro but no ambulance and no mortuary.
+The Epukiro area is underdeveloped with regards to access to safe water and sanitation, and medical care.
+There are government clinics in Epukiro, Omauezonjanda and Otjimanangombe but no ambulance and no mortuary.
 The main economic activity is farming with cattle and goats.
 While the Mbanderu are reasonably well-off, the San live in abject poverty.

-Epukiro is situated on the national road C22 halfway between Okakarara and Gobabis.
-It is further connected by road to Gam, Okatumba and Eiseb, and to Otjombinde.
-These roads are not tarred and in generally bad shape.
+Epukiro is situated west of the national road C22 halfway between Okakarara and Gobabis.
+It is further connected by the C44, that goes through the Post 3 settlement and further to Gam.
+These roads are not tarred and used to be in generally bad shape.

 Education

-There are four schools in the Epukiro area, among them:
+There are several schools in the Epukiro area, among them: